Hezekiah-Sacayanan/PRO-Future-Engineers-2026/schemes/README.md

 ---

-## HUSKYLENS AI CAMERA CONNECTIONS
+## Huskylens AI Camera Connections

 This diagram illustrates the electrical and communication connections used to integrate the HuskyLens AI camera with the EV3-based system, including an external power supply used to support the camera's operation.